-- The school reserves the right to require parents or guardians of some students to attend the field trip to provide supervision for their child.
-In such cases, if a parent is unable to attend, the student will be required to remain at school. - If a student has received a referral, or has demonstrated unsafe behavior, the student's parent or guardian may be required to attend as a chaperone. - Field trips are reserved for students who show responsibility during the school year and meet school expectations.
-Students who have been issued a suspension during the year may be disallowed.

-• Students must have a "C" average or better for the current quarter in order to attend.
-Students who demonstrate the right attitude towards learning, but unable to attain the minimum grade requirement, will be allowed to attend on a case by case issue.
+- The school reserves the right to require parents or guardians to attend the field trip to provide supervision for their child.
+In such cases, if a parent is unable to attend, the student will be required to remain at school. - If a student has received a referral, or has demonstrated unsafe and/or unruly behavior, the student's parent or guardian may be required to attend as a chaperone. - Field trips are reserved for students who show responsibility during the school year and meet school expectations.
+It is in administration's sole discretion to disallow a student from attending a field trip based on prior behavioral incidents such as detentions and suspensions.
+A student that has received a suspension is automatically disallowed to attend a field trip unless a review is requested by the parent by the Head of School.
+It is in the Head's sole discretion based on the circumstances of the suspension if the field trip is allowed. - Students must have a "C" average or better in conduct for the current quarter in order to attend field trips.